digitalocean/csi-digitalocean/test/e2e/README.md

 For testing purposes, you may also overwrite a commit hash on-the-fly by defining the corresponding environment variable(s) `SHA_*`, e.g.: `SHA_1_16=deadbeef handle-image build`.

-The image to be built may be overwritten by defining the `IMAGE` variable, e.g.: `IMAGE=timoreimann/k8s-e2e-test-runner handle-image build`.
+The image to be built may be overwritten by defining the `IMAGE` variable, e.g.: `IMAGE=timoreimann/k8s-e2e-test-runner ./handle-image.sh build`.